So you've learned hiragana. Good for you. Ready to do the same thing all over again so you can learn katakana?

 This guide assumes you went through our hiragana guide already, so it won't explain how and why this method works.
 It uses the same style techniques, worksheets, and exercises.
 It also skips the pronunciation explanations (except when a katakana character is different from hiragana).
 If you haven't yet, please review the learn hiragana guide before you begin learning the katakana.
 If you have, then you know the drill.
 Let's get started with the first ten katakana.

 In terms of what you're learning, it will be very simple.
 Katakana is, for the most part, the same sounds you learned with hiragana.
 But, the characters representing those sounds are different.
 It would be like if in English you replaced the letter "A" with the symbol "ア" without changing how it's used and pronounced.

 When Do I Use Katakana?

 Katakana is used for a variety of things.
-The most common use is to transcribe foreign words (non-Japanese words).
+The most common use is to transcribe foreign words (non-Japanese words), especially English words.
 There is some issue with this though.
-The sounds available in the Japanese languages are not as flexible as other languages.
-So, words that are transcribed to katakana often don't sound like the original.
-As you get used to it, though, you'll begin to not only understand non-Japanese words that have been made "Japanese", but also know how to say foreign words using Japanese sounds (and write them in katakana).
+The sounds available in the Japanese language tend to be limited, and are not as flexible compared to other languages.
+So, words that are transcribed in katakana often don't sound like the original.
+As you get used to it, though, you'll begin to not only understand non-Japanese words that have been made "Japanese," but also know how to say foreign words using Japanese sounds (and write them in katakana).

-Besides foreign words, katakana is also used for:
+Besides foreign words, katakana is often used for: